JackBilbo/lxn-discus/README.md

 The rework is losely based on the realworld LXN V80 vario but doesn't attempt to exactly emulate its funcionality.
 It contains a slightly enlarged scale and needles for better readability with five indicators:

 - orange: current climb/sink (TE or netto as selected by the bottom right knob)
-- turquoise: current vertical wind component (RL-inspiration: https://gliding.lxnav.com/news/hawk-wind-calculation/)
+- turquoise: current vertical wind component minus the gliders current polar sink - simply put: if the needle is above zero you should be able to climb.
+(RL-inspiration: https://gliding.lxnav.com/news/hawk-wind-calculation/)
 - red square: 10s average climb/sink.
 - small green T: total true average of the last thermal (as calculated by the thermal helper page in the LX computer).
 When flying in thermal conditions this marker can help with judging you MC setting: if you're leaving a thermal and this marker is below the blue MC marker, you overestimated the climb and might consider dialling MC down a bit.
 If it's the other way around you could go a little more aggressive.
 - blue triangle: MacCready setting

 The orange arc marks the range of values measured during the last ten seconds.

+The center right button on the vario can be clicked to switch between a linear and a non-linear scale.

-The center of the instrument can display four different screens:
+The center of the instrument can display five different screens:

-- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker
+- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker.
+STF Marker changes color when it reachs top or bottom limits to indicate the need to change speed: red means slow down, green faster.
+If the marker is blue and movonmg you're within about 20kmh of your STF
 - horizontal wind info (HAWK-style see above)
 - simple artificial horizon
 - slider to adjust "current" needle smoothing (calculating average values) between 0 and 5 seconds.
 Allows to change the sensitivity of the vario needle in gusty conditions.
 Higher values will make the vario less responsive when entering lift, but filter out rapid movement from rapidly changing wind speeds.
 When flying in a weather preset with 0 gusts, you can safely set this to 0.
 When you encounter gusts (as in live weather most of the time) adjust the smoothing upward to calm down the needle.
+- STF mode with two data fields: STF and MacCready-Setting.
+This page is automatically activated when switching to STF mode.

 Screens can be cycled using the top and bottom button on the right.
 Center button toggles between the default linear and a logarithmic scale.
 You can also cycle screens using alt/a alt/s on the keyboard (doesn't work in VR for some reason).

-Audio output of the vario is completely unchanged.
+Using the bottom right knob (or the keybind TOGGLE VARIOMETER SWITCH) the vario can be switched to STF or "Sollfahrt" Mode.
+In this mode the vario only shows a single orange arrow indicating deviation from speed to fly.
+The scale also changes to +/- 25 kph/kts and shows a tiny "STF" on the bottom right.
+Indication is simple: If the arrow is pointing down, fly faster, if it rises up, slow down.
+Audio output is also coupled to STF in this mode.
+When you switch to STF mode, the center screen is also switched to STF mode, indicating the current STF and MC setting.
+This mode is most useful when flying between sources of lift to optimize the flight path.